Virechana Treatment in Bangalore: Procedure, Benefits, Panchakarma & Complete Guide

 • There is extreme physical exhaustion or dehydration

-• Immediately after long travel, night shifts, or irregular sleep
+• Immediately after a long travel or irregular sleep

 The treating doctor decides the right timing for safe detoxification.